alexandre-mouysset/holbertonschool-shell/README.md

 #!/bin/bash
 chmod +x hello
 adds execution permission to the owner, the group owner and the other users, to the file hello

+#!/bin/bash
+chmod 007 hello
+Write a script that sets the permission to the file hello as follows:

+Owner: no permission at all
+Group: no permission at all
+Other users: all the permissions